transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

 **Above there are two issues:**
-1. Both move events have will match to the multiple given our current setup.
+1. The move events will match multiple templates
 2. The move events are of different details types so the same template cannot be used.

-### 1. Both move events have will match to the same template given our current setup.
+### 1. The move events will match multiple templates
 Since we assume each matching combination is unique, we create a template for each move event.
 Given our current setup, if multiple move event has the matching combination, the move events will be able to match to multiple templates.
-However the TemplateManager, still hold the assumption 1 template will match to a given move event, so it returns after the first match is found.
-So in our case of when a move events with identical match combinations, it will show whichever template is first in the `index.js` for templates even if there is another template that is a better match.
+However the TemplateManager, still holds the assumption that 1 template will match a given move event, so it returns after the first match is found.
+So in our case when a move events with identical match combinations, it will show whichever template is first in the `index.js` for templates even if there is another template that is a better match.

 ### 2. The move events are of different details types so the same template cannot be used.
-One approach could be to share the one for move events with the same matching combinations.However, the move events must have the same detail type.
+One approach could be to share the one for move events with the same matching combinations.
+However, the move events must have the same detail type.
 The detail type determines which react component will be rendered in the details column.
 In the example above one move event requires `labeledDetails` and the other requires `statusDetails`.
 Due to rigid mapping of event template to detailsType, only one detail type can be specified since there is.
 There is currently no supported way to display more than one detailsType within an eventTemplate.

-### Scope of issue
+### Scope of the issue
-To find potential the scope of the matching combinations issue, the templateManager was edited to run the movement against all the templates instead of returning as soon as it found its first match.
+To find potential the scope of the issue of sharing matching combinations, the templateManager was edited to run the movement against all the templates instead of returning as soon as it found its first match.
 This change would make it so a template's test would fail if another template could also be a possible match.
 ```js
 export default (historyRecord) => {
   // find all the templates that match